 WordPress Administrator creator script

 If you suspect your previous developer or an insider job, the best place to find the backdoor is your theme & plugin.

-This simple script below can create a WordPress administrator account with username as
+This simple script below can create a WordPress administrator account with a username as

 support and password:

 PassWord just by visiting your website this way.